edubart/nelua-lang/docs/pages/overview.md

 ### Allocating memory manually

-For doing manual memory management you can use the general purpose allocator, that is based on the system's `malloc` and `free` functions:
+For doing manual memory management, you can use the general purpose allocator, which is based on the system's `malloc` and `free` functions:

 ```nelua
 ## pragmas.nogc = true -- disables the GC